SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>

-* The script will end with exporting and showing a `SOLACE_IMAGE_URL` link required for Step 5.
+* The script will end with showing a `SOLACE_IMAGE_URL` link required for Step 5.
 You can view the new entry on the Google Container Registry in the Cloud Platform Console:

 ![alt text](/images/google_container_registry.png "Google Container Registry")